and the Hardware/Software Interface

 This course will next run 6pm-9pm Tuesdays and Fridays, from 7 July to 1 August 2017.
 This session is currently full and accepting applicants on a waitlist basis only.
 The subsequent session will run 5:30pm-8:00pm Wednesdays and 10am-12:30pm Saturdays for 4 weeks starting 6 September 2017.
-The total price is $1,800.Apply now Still have questions?
+The total price for either session is $1,800.Apply now Still have questions?
 Contact us.

 I didn’t realize I needed to learn Computer Architecture until I attended Bradfield.
 In retrospect it should have been obvious—decisions at the transistor level have implications further up, for everything from databases to compilers.
 The abstractions we work on are nice, but if you want to be a great engineer you need to understand the tools you’re working with.